avi12/web-ext-deploy/README.md

 <!-- prettier-ignore -->
 - `--firefox-dev-changelog` string?
-  If specified and `firefox.env` exists, it will be used to provide changelog for the Firefox Addons reviewers.
+  If specified and `firefox.env` exists, it will be used to provide changelog for the Firefox Add-ons reviewers.
   New lines ("\n") are supported.

 <!-- prettier-ignore -->